 You may have given up on your man’s grooming habits.
 But what if you could throw out your honey’s heavy cologne and old disposable razor, give his not-so-bulging toiletries bag a makeover and get him to perform those very rituals that are second nature to us?

 Take advantage of the season and fill his gifts with must-have items like moisturizer, a quality razor and a shaving brush.
 Then, as he opens it, repeat the mantra: “I saw Don Draper do this.”
-Focus on these four key gifts to help your man become Mad Men-dapper in no time:
+Focus on these four key gifts to help your man become Mad Men

 “Moisturizing is the most basic thing that guys take for granted,” says Verdi.
 “Our skin takes a lot of abuse from the normal exposure to toxins in the air, from the sun, from shaving regularly.”
 He recommends guys use a UV moisturizer after showering; you can also buy your man a small container to keep at his desk for a little post-lunch touch-up.

 He may think his hands and feet look “manly,” but bitten fingernails and ragged toenails are anything but a turn-on.
 If your other half isn’t so keen on stepping into a nail salon, he can use a good clipper and nail buffer to do the job himself.
 Encourage him to follow up with rich hand and foot creams, says Verdi: “Moisturizing your hands can make all the difference, certainly when you’re touching a woman or shaking a man’s hand.”